Abhinish-prodevans/scoreboard-api/README.md

 GET /addOne , /addTwo, /addTen ,/addTwenty
 This request is used to update the Score of the user by the respectively amount(1,2,10,20)

+this is the nice app to learn about api